Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Introduction

-To support this claim, the work \cite{bordignon2021learning} has provided a rigorous theoretical analysis on the probability of consistent training, which is a lower bound on the probability of asymptotic truth learning in the prediction phase when a growing number of unlabeled samples are available.
-The work has also illustrated the excellent classification performance of the SML strategy through extensive supporting simulations.
-As we will show in the main body of this work, the probability of consistent training derived in that work serves as an upper bound for the probability of error in the \emph{infinite}-sample case, that is, the probability that the SML strategy results in an incorrect decision when the number of unlabeled samples grows to infinity.
-A series of interesting questions emerge from this observation.
-What is the learning performance of the SML strategy in the \emph{finite}-sample case, which is common in practice?
-How much data do we need both in training and in prediction to achieve a prescribed learning performance?
-This work answers these two questions by developing a non-asymptotic performance analysis for the SML strategy.
+To support this claim, the work \cite{bordignon2023learning} has provided a rigorous theoretical analysis on the probability of consistent training concerning the \emph{asymptotic} truth learning in the prediction phase, and also illustrated the excellent classification performance of the SML strategy through extensive supporting simulations.
+As we will show in the main body of this paper, the probability of consistent training derived in \cite{bordignon2023learning} provides an upper bound for the probability of error in the \emph{infinite}-sample case, namely, the probability of correct decisions when the number of unlabeled samples grows indefinitely in the prediction phase.
+A series of interesting questions naturally emerge in this context.
+For instance, what would the learning performance of the SML strategy be in the \emph{finite}-sample case, which is common in practice?
+How much data do we need during both training and prediction to achieve a prescribed learning performance?
+This work answers these two questions by developing a \emph{non-asymptotic} performance analysis for the SML strategy.
 There are both practical and theoretical interests for this kind of investigation.
-First, collecting abundant samples is generally a time-consuming and expensive task, therefore learning with a limited number of samples is desirable when possible.
-Second, the non-asymptotic performance analysis with respect to (w.r.t.) the number of samples provides a refined characterization of the learning behavior of the SML architecture and, in particular, leads to insights on the convergence rate of truth learning.
+First, collecting abundant samples is generally a time-consuming and expensive task, therefore learning with a \emph{limited} number of samples is desirable when possible.
+Second, the non-asymptotic performance analysis with respect to (w.r.t.) the number of samples provides a refined characterization of the learning behavior of the SML strategy and, in particular, leads to insights on the convergence rate of truth learning.
 However, as the arguments in this paper reveal, the derivations tend to be challenging but will ultimately lead to revealing insights.

-In this paper, we study the binary decision-making problem where the agents receive a finite number of observations (i.e., unlabeled samples) for inference.
+Specifically, in this paper, we will study the binary decision-making problem where the agents receive a finite number of unlabeled samples for inference.
 For clarity, we will refer to this scenario as the \emph{statistical classification} problem since the task is to classify a sequence of samples.
-Subsequently, we will discuss the special case where there is only one observation for inference, and the agents need to predict the label for each observation.
-This scenario is the standard setting for classification tasks considered in the ML literature.
-We refer to this scenario as the \emph{single-sample classification} problem.